probil/vue-socket.io-extended/README.md

 import Vue from 'vue'
 import Vuex from 'vuex'

-// `MessagesAPI.downloadMessageById` is async function (goes to backend through REST Api and fetches all the info about message) import MessagesAPI from './api/message'
+// `MessagesAPI.downloadMessageById` is an async function (goes to backend through REST Api and fetches all message data) import MessagesAPI from './api/message'

 Vue.use(Vuex);